sequoialeuba/sequoialeuba/README.md

-- :books: My research focuses on malaria in pregnancy
+- :books: My research focuses on infectious diseases in pregnancy
-- :book: I’m currently learning modelling of malaria in pregnancy, previously worked on first-trimester malaria
+- :book: I’m currently learning modelling RSV vaccine risk-benefit analysis, and previously modelled the impact of malaria in pregnancy on maternal anemia
-- :sunny: I'm an epidemiologist focusing on infectious diseases: malaria in pregnancy, HIV among Chinese men who have sex with men, and US influenza burden
+- :sunny: I'm an epidemiologist focusing on infectious diseases: RSV vaccines in pregnancy, malaria in pregnancy, HIV among Chinese men who have sex with men, and US influenza burden
-- :mailbox_with_no_mail: You can reach me at s.leuba21@imperial.ac.uk
+- :mailbox_with_no_mail: You can reach me at sequoia.leuba@lshtm.ac.uk
 - :evergreen_tree: Fun fact: My name is the only *reasonably* common name with every vowel

 <!--